What is key for small business SEO?

 - Page title: Include your most important keyword in the title and keep it under 55 characters.

 - Header tags: H1 and H2 tags tell search engines that the header is important.
-Including a keyword in these them ensures your keywords get picked up and help your ranking increase.
+Putting your keywords into these them will ensure your keywords get picked up and help your ranking.

 - Meta description: You know that bit of text that appears under the search result; that’s the meta description and it’s job is to lure the searcher into clicking.
 If this content reads poorly or is stuffed with keywords, it’s won’t do its job.
 Keep it under 155 characters.